 Add to this the 23 DAC donor governments with each a varying number of extending agencies, 35 international non-governmental organisations, five main public-private partnerships, and you get a rough idea of the 'old' donor cartel.
-The cartel has recently been complemented by a growing number of non-traditional donors, from China and other emerging markets, often in the context of a scramble for energy extraction rights (Goldstein et al., 2006).
+The cartel has recently been complemented by a growing number of non-traditional donors, from China and other emerging markets, often in the context of a scramble for energy extraction rights (Paulo and Reisen, 2010).